-6. CLIMATE CHANGE AND ENVIRONMENTAL IMPLICATIONS
+7. CLIMATE CHANGE AND ENVIRONMENTAL IMPLICATIONS

-6.1 There are no climate change and environmental implications for the Council resulting from the decision to approve and accept the HAF grant and deliver the programme.
+7.1 There are no climate change and environmental implications for the Council resulting from the decision to approve and accept the HAF grant and deliver the programme.

-7. CONSULTATION WITH SCRUTINY
+8. CONSULTATION WITH SCRUTINY

-7.1 Consultations have not taken place with scrutiny panels regarding the HAF grant and delivery of the HAF programme.
+8.1 Consultations have not taken place with scrutiny panels regarding the HAF grant and delivery of the HAF programme.

-8. FINANCIAL IMPLICATIONS
+9. FINANCIAL IMPLICATIONS

-On the 8th February 2021 the Council was notified it had been awarded £773,750 by way of the S31 Grant in respect of the Holiday Activities and Food programme.
-This will be paid in a number of instalments.
+On the 21st December 2021 the Council was notified it had been awarded £789,050 by way of the S31 Grant in respect of the Holiday Activities and Food programme.
+This will be paid in two instalments.

 The grant is expected to be used to fund the above programme and will only become payable once certain milestones are met.
-These milestones are to be measured through a series of monitoring reports which the Council will need to submit.
-Under the terms of the grant 10% (£77,375) is permitted to be used to fund the resourcing of the activities.
-This will allow the Council to fund preexisting resource deployed to deliver the activities through the grant potentially releasing Council budget.
+These milestones are to be measured through a series of monitoring reports which the Council will need to submit to the DfE.
+Should the grant not be spent on the purposes for which it is awarded or will not be fully spent then the grant conditions allows for it to be clawed back or any underspend to be returned

+Under the terms of the grant 10% (£78,905) is permitted to be used to fund the resourcing of the activities.
+This will allow the Council to fund additional staffing on a fixed term basis to co-ordinate the programme.

-9. LEGAL IMPLICATIONS
+10. LEGAL IMPLICATIONS

-- 9.1 Immediate legal implications arising will be around the terms and conditions of the external grant funding and the completion of funding agreements and ancillary documentation.
-Legal Services will support this process, ensuring the interests of the Council are protected. - 9.2 As individual projects arise throughout the delivery phase Legal Services will continue to support colleagues. - 9.3 The delegations sought are appropriate to an exercise of this nature.
+- 10.1 Immediate legal implications arising will be around the terms and conditions of the external grant funding and the completion of funding agreements and ancillary documentation.
+Legal Services will support this process, ensuring the interests of the Council are protected. - 10.2 As individual projects arise throughout the delivery phase Legal Services will continue to support colleagues. - The delegations sought are appropriate to an exercise of this nature.

-10. HUMAN RESOURCES IMPLICATIONS
+11. HUMAN RESOURCES IMPLICATIONS